 -Buy bulk grain

 You can also check into buying bulk grain from your local grain mill.
 I like to mix grains for my chicken feed.
 My girls love wheat berries, barley, sunflower seeds, and corn.
 I even buy cheap bags of lentils from the grocery store and sprout them in a mason jar.
-You can also buy grain varieties that sprout easily for fodder.
+You can also buy whole grains, such as wheat and barley, that sprout easily for fodder.
 Fodder is cheap and easy to grow, especially if you buy the grain from a local mill, and it can be grown year-round if it’s kept warm enough.

 Research other ways to grow animal feed as a way of saving money on the homestead.
 I’m sure you’ll be able to figure out other ways to cut costs.